minetest-mods/edit/README.md

 ### Fill Tool

 The fill tool is used to fill a 3D area with a certain item.
 Start by placing the fill tool two times at opposite corners of the desired area.
-The selected area includes the positions of the fill markers themselves as shown in the figure.

 Once a second fill marker is placed, a dialog appears listing all items in the players inventory.
 A search field is also available to search all items.
 Clicking an item will cause it to be used used for filling the selected area.
 Clicking on a blank inventory slot will cause the selected area to be filled with air.
 To cancel the fill, press the "X".

 ### Replace Tool

 The replace tool is used to replace certain nodes in a 3D area with a selected item.
 Start by placing the replace tool two times at opposite corners of the desired area.
-The selected area includes the positions of the replace markers themselves as shown in the figure.

 Once a second replace marker is placed, a dialog appears listing all node types in the selected area.
 Check the nodes that should be replaced and then press the "OK" button to proceed with the next step.
 Next a dialog will pop up showing all the items in the players inventory.
 A search field is also available to search all items.
 Clicking an item will cause it to be used used to replace the nodes that were checked earlier.
 Clicking on a blank inventory slot will cause the checked nodes to be replaced with air.
 To cancel the replace, press the "X".